Skip to content

 • Example: All production devices require standard NTP/DNS configuration

-rConfig V8 Pro assignment scope selection interface with device, category, and tag options for flexible network configuration compliance policy targeting Assignment Scope Selection
+rConfig V8 Pro assignment scope selection interface with device, category, tag, and Smart Groups options Assignment Scope Selection

 Choose which command output to evaluate against policy rules.